 What is it about campfires that make them so hypnotic and fun?
 Add a family-sized bag of marshmallows and four pounds of hot dogs and campfires become an essential part of any successful camping trip.
-However, it may be a welcoming center of attention, but a campfire needs to have its space to keep those enjoying it from getting hurt.
+While it may be a welcoming center of attention, a campfire needs to have its space to keep those enjoying it from getting hurt.

-Know the Rules for an Emergency
+- Know the rules for an emergency

-The lessons young people learn in school applies to recreation, as well.
+The lessons young people learn in school applies to recreation as well.
 Be sure children and adults know the "Stop, Drop, and Roll" method for stamping out flames.
 But remember, if gasoline or another flame accelerant is involved, it's vital to smother the flames with a blanket.

-Enforce a "Circle of Safety"
+- Enforce a "circle of safety"

 - Cool the affected area with cool water.
 Not ice cubes or ice water.